 A multi-actor platform involving a wide range of stakeholders in five biogeographic regions has been formed to develop sustainable grassland systems and related management options that are practical, cost effective and deliver a desired range of ES.

-A network of commercial and experimental farms spread over the five biogeographic regions will be established for benchmarking, synthesising and demonstrating innovative grassland practices.
+A network of commercial and experimental farms spread over the five biogeographic regions has been established for benchmarking, synthesising and demonstrating innovative grassland practices.